-This is a free crochet rose pattern based on an vintage Irish Rose pattern from the early 20th century.
-It has a layered design that gives it a protruding three-dimensional look.
-It can be used as an appliqué, gift tag accessory, jewelry piece or for bunting.
+This crochet rose has a layered design that gives it a protruding three-dimensional look.
+It can be used as an appliqué, gift tag accessory, jewelry piece, or you could make several and string them into bunting.

 Crochet Abbreviations Used In This Pattern

 - dc = double crochet

 - ea = each

 - sk = skip